Hogging and sagging: Time-induced stress

 Hogging, or "hog", also refers to the semi-permanent bend in the keel, especially in wooden-hulled ships, caused over time by the ship's center's being more buoyant than the bow or stern.
 At the beginning of her 1992 refit, USS Constitution had over 13 inches (33 cm) of hog.
 The keel blocks in the drydock were set up especially to support this curve.
 During her three years in drydock, the center keel blocks were gradually shortened, allowing the hog to settle out.
 Additionally, the diagonal riders specified in her original design to resist hogging, which had been removed in an earlier refit, were restored.
 The similar-sized USS Constellation had 36 inches (91 cm) of hog before refitting in the mid-1990s.

 Cargo loading

 During loading and discharging cargo, ships bend (hog or sag) due to the distribution of the weights in the various holds and tanks on board.

 The maximum amount of cargo that a vessel can load often depends on whether her Plimsoll mark is submerged or not.
 Therefore, sagging can reduce her effective cargo capacity – especially if her loadline has already been reached prematurely due to the sag.
 This is taken into account when calculating cargo, by applying what is called a "3/4 mean draft".
 This method is also called the "two-thirds mean correction", directly derived from Simpson's first rule.

 Structural beams

 In building construction, the sagging of beams is called "deflection".
-The amount of deflection varies, based on the beam's stiffness, the span between supports, and the load it carries.
+The amount of deflection varies in accordance with the beam's stiffness, the span between supports, and the load it carries.
 Sagging is a common problem in older houses.